hack4impact-uiuc/nnb-backend-v2/backend-v2.md

 | media       | [Media]  | Optional     | See Media parameters below                          | `[ <Media>, ... ]`
 | story_ids   | [number] | Optional     | ids of stories to add this POI to*                  | `[21, 22]`

-*Stories with given ids not gauranteed to exist
+*Stories with given ids not guaranteed to exist

 **Link Parameters**